john-cuffe/MAMBA2/README.md

     - Training_data_name:
       - The name of the training data you are using.
 Exclude the '.csv' ending
     - Rf_jobs:
       - Number of jobs you want to calculate the random forest on.
-Note, for python you want to have one job per CPU for reasons I don't entirely understand.
+Note, for Python you want to have one job per CPU for reasons I don't entirely understand.
     - clerical_review_candidates:
       - If True, then python generates clerical review candidates for you to do further training data creation.
+These candidates will be a sample of all matches with a predicted probability greater than the clerical review threshold below.
     - clerical_review_threshold:
       - What predicted probability do you want to limit clerical review candidates to?
 Generally, you want this to be closer to .5 and 0, as low probability matches won't help the model determine harder cases.
     - match_threshold: